Impact

 Risk and Exploitability

-Because the exploit requires local kernel access through caif APIs, it is a local privilege escalation or denial‑of‑service risk.
-An attacker with sufficient privileges can deliberately initiate a remote shutdown to trigger the dangling dereference, resulting in a kernel crash.
-No EPSS or KEV indicators are available, but the severity of a kernel panic warrants immediate remediation.
+The CVSS score for this issue is 5.5.
+The EPSS score is less than 1%, indicating a very low likelihood of exploitation.
+While the CVE description does not explicitly state the required access level, it is inferred that local kernel access would likely be necessary to manipulate caif APIs and trigger the dangling dereference, which would result in a kernel crash.
+No KEV indicators are available, but the severity of a kernel panic warrants immediate remediation.
 Applying the kernel update that removes the dangling pointer mitigates the risk.

 OpenCVE Enrichment